 Alcohol is a drug and can be addictive with continued use.
-Studies show that children who drink alcohol before the age of 15 are four times more likely to become alcoholic as adults.
+Studies show that children who drink alcohol before the age of 15 are four times more likely to become alcoholics as adults.
 Alcohol remains the number one drug of choice for all age groups and is often combined with other drugs.

 Alcohol is alcohol, whether it is a fancy Cosmopolitan or a tap beer.
 If you consume a “light” beer, does it make a difference?
 Not so much.
 Regular beers have a 5 percent alcohol content and some light beers have about a 4.2 percent alcohol content.